XiaomiWiki/XiaomiWiki.github.io/docs/camera2.md

 3. Download and launch the Xiaomi ADB/Fastboot Tools from [here](tools.md).

-4. Connect the device to your computer and load it in the app by clicking Menu > Check for device.
-The device info should appear in the application.
+4. Connect the device to your computer.
+The application should detect it automatically.

 5. On the ADB tab, in the Camera2 module, enable camera2, as well as EIS if you want to.